flucoma/flucoma-docs/doc/DataSeries.rst

 :species: data
 :sc-categories: UGens>FluidManipulation
 :sc-related: Classes/Dictionary
-:see-also: LabelSet, DataSet, DTW,
+:see-also: LabelSet, DataSet, DTW
 :max-seealso: dict
-:description: FluidDataSeries is a container associating series of data points with identifiers.
+:description: FluidDataSeries is a container associating series of data points with identifiers
 :control name:

    The name of the FluidDataSeries.
 This is unique between all FluidDataSeries.

 :message addFrame: